voxel51/fiftyone-teams-app-deploy/docker/README.md

 upgrading to FiftyOne Teams 2.0 or beyond.

-The license file now contains all of the Auth0 configuration that was previously provided through kubernetes secrets; you may remove those secrets from your `.env` and from any secrets created outside of the Voxel51 install process.
+The license file now contains all of the Auth0 configuration that was previously provided through environment variables; you may remove those secrets from your `.env` and from any secrets created outside of the Voxel51 install process.